AusClimateService/ccam-evaluation/bxn599/ilamb/README.md

 # README

-This directory contains config files and scripts for running ILAMB
+This directory contains config files and scripts for running ILAMB.
+Output is viewable online [here](https://auscs.duckdns.org/).

 Cannot use `R75/95/99pTOT` in ILAMB due to empty/FillValue grid points.
 This causes a plotting issue and stops ILAMB from running successfully.
 In Climpact, these indices are calculated ANN only, not monthly